Abstract Submission Frequently

 If I would like to withdraw my abstract, what should I do?

 Withdrawal of an abstract can be made at any time during submission and review.
 The deadline to decline presentation or withdraw after invitation acceptance is 11:59 p.m.
 EST on Friday, April 28, 2023, and should be done utilizing the online abstract system.
-Withdrawal of a presentation after invitation acceptance or after the deadlineshould be communicated by email to CSTE National Office at [email protected].
+Withdrawal of a presentation after invitation acceptance or after the deadline should be communicated by email to CSTE National Office at [email protected].
 Withdrawals made after the invitation deadline, failure to present an accepted abstract, or find a replacement presenting author could result in disqualification from presenting an abstract at future conferences.

 Whom can I contact for technical assistance with the online abstract system?